 - Place a dragon inside your front door area, facing the door, to protect your home and family.
 Alternatively, place a dragon in the east corner of your office facing the door.
 Use a pair for greater success and protection.

 - A wood dragon would be the ideal choice for placement in the east sector of your home.

 - Place a painting or poster of a Chinese dragon on your east wall in the office for excellent business success or in the home to secure family's wealth.

 The dragon quickly became the symbol for abundance and wealth because the emperor was wealthy.
-You can use the dragon symbol for abundance to remind you that abundance comes in many forms beyond monetary.
+You can use the dragon symbol for abundance to remind you abundance comes in many forms beyond monetary.
 The east sector of your home is controlled by the wood element and is your health region.
 Activate by adding more wood elements to this part of your home, such as wood furniture or wood carvings.

-The goal of the dragon vs tiger ideology is to achieve that ultimate balance of yin and yang energy.
+The goal of the dragon versus tiger ideology is to achieve that ultimate balance of yin and yang energy.
 This philosophy translates throughout feng shui principles and can be used for the goal of restoring a balance to the chi energy in your home.